Varun608-del/key_words/README.md

   # 15.VPN(Virtual Private Network)
   A VPN, or Virtual Private Network, is a service that creates a secure, encrypted connection over aless secure network, such as the internet.
 It allows you to access the internet as if you were connected to a private network, providing privacy and security.
 Here's how it works and why you might use it:

-  1.Encryption:When you connect to a VPN, your internet traffic is encrypted, meaning that the data you send and receive is scrambled and unreadable to anyone who might intercept it.
+ ** 1.Encryption:**When you connect to a VPN, your internet traffic is encrypted, meaning that the data you send and receive is scrambled and unreadable to anyone who might intercept it.
 This helps protect your data from hackers, especially on public Wi-Fi networks.

-  2.IP Masking: A VPN hides your real IP address and replaces it with one from the VPN server.
+**  2.IP Masking: **A VPN hides your real IP address and replaces it with one from the VPN server.
 This can make it harder for websites, advertisers, and other parties to track your online activities and identify your location.

-  3.Secure Access: VPNs provide secure access to your network resources, which can be useful for businesses allowing remote employees to connect to internal systems securely.
+ ** 3.Secure Access: **VPNs provide secure access to your network resources, which can be useful for businesses allowing remote employees to connect to internal systems securely.

   # 16.FRONTEND,BACKEND AND API(Application Programming Interface)
   In web development, the terms frontend, backend, and API refer to different aspects of building and   managing applications.
 Here’s a breakdown of each:

    # FRONTEND:
        Frontend refers to the client-side of a web application.
 It encompasses everything that users interact with directly in their web browsers.
 This includes:
-            -Design and Layout: The visual aspects of a website or application, including the layout,colors, fonts, and images.
+            **-Design and Layout: **The visual aspects of a website or application, including the layout,colors, fonts, and images.
-            -User Interface (UI): The components that users interact with, such as buttons, forms, and navigation menus.
+           ** -User Interface (UI):** The components that users interact with, such as buttons, forms, and navigation menus.
-            -Technologies: Frontend development primarily involves languages and frameworks like HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), and JavaScript.
+            **-Technologies: **Frontend development primarily involves languages and frameworks like HTML (Hypertext Markup Language), CSS (Cascading Style Sheets), and JavaScript.
 Frameworks and libraries like React, Angular, and Vue.js are commonly used to build interactive and dynamic user interfaces.

  # BACKEND:
       Backend refers to the server-side of a web application.
 It involves everything that happens on the server and is responsible for managing and processing data.
 Key aspects include:
-                 --Server: The hardware or software that provides services, resources, or data to other computers over a network.
+                ** --Server: **The hardware or software that provides services, resources, or data to other computers over a network.
-                 --Database: Where data is stored, retrieved, and managed.
+                ** --Database:** Where data is stored, retrieved, and managed.
 Common databases include MySQL, PostgreSQL, and MongoDB.
-                 --Server-Side Logic: The code that runs on the server, handling requests from the frontend, processing data, and sending responses.
+                 **--Server-Side Logic:** The code that runs on the server, handling requests from the frontend, processing data, and sending responses.
 This includes server-side languages like Python, Ruby, Java, PHP, and Node.js.
-                 --Authentication: Managing user login, registration, and security.
+                 **--Authentication: **Managing user login, registration, and security.
-API.

 # API:
     API stands for Application Programming Interface.
 It is a set of rules and protocols that allows different software applications to communicate with each other.
 APIs can be used to:

-        --Connect Frontend and Backend: APIs often serve as the bridge between the frontend (client-side) and backend (server-side).
+       ** --Connect Frontend and Backend:** APIs often serve as the bridge between the frontend (client-side) and backend (server-side).
 For instance, when you submit a form on a website, the frontend sends a request to the backend via an API, which processes the request and sends back a response.
-        --Access External Services: APIs enable applications to interact with third-party services or data sources.
+        **--Access External Services: **APIs enable applications to interact with third-party services or data sources.
 For example, a weather app might use an API to fetch weather data from an external weather service.
-        --Standardize Communication: APIs provide a standardized way for different software components or systems to interact, regardless of their underlying technology.
+        **--Standardize Communication: **APIs provide a standardized way for different software components or systems to interact, regardless of their underlying technology.

   REST (Representational State Transfer)and GraphQL are common API design styles.
 REST APIs use HTTP requests to interact with resources, while GraphQL allows clients to request specific data and aggregate results from multiple sources.